ansible-content-lab/cloud-deploy/README.md

 # Providing Governance to Self-Service Infrastructure Provisioning in the Cloud

-Cloud providers such as Amazon Web Services, Google Cloud Platform, and Microsoft Azure have developed mature, feature-rich platforms that allow organizations to deploy innovative applications and services.
+Cloud providers have developed mature, feature-rich platforms that allow organizations to deploy innovative applications and services.
 In most cases, this high level of control is welcome - however in certain cases, simple self-service cloud provisioning is preferred:
-- Silo breakdown: Automation of infrastructure/application provisioning typically involves multiple teams (network, security, OS, database) preparing the underlying mechanisms
+- **Speed of Delivery:** Mature automation can be run by end-users with stripped-down options and less roadblocks, allowing business-critical applications/solutions to be delivered more quickly.
-- Speed of delivery:
+- **Silo breakdown:** Automation of infrastructure/application provisioning encourages multiple teams of domain experts (network, security, OS, database) to work together, preparing a holistic solution to a known problem.
-- faster remediation
+- **Enables Innovation:** When common cloud workloads are automated and presented with self-service delivery, domain experts are free to focus on the innovative solutions they were hired to develop.

-At the end of the day, organizations can use self-service to allow end-users to create on-demand, ephemeral workloads in a way that's simple to understand.
+Ultimately, organizations can use self-service to allow end-users to create on-demand, ephemeral workloads in a way that's simple to understand.
 This repository is an example of just that, using this interface:

 ![ServiceNow Provisioning Catalog Item](images/snow_cloud_catalog.png)